marcoverl/CVUserGuide/source/ManagingImages.rst

 virt-builder
 ^^^^^^^^^^^^
-Virt-builder is a command line tool
+Virt-builder is a command line tool for quickly creating customized images.
-(provided by the  *libguestfs-tools-c* package) for quickly creating customized images, without requiring root privileges.

 It takes cleanly prepared, digitally signed OS templates and customizes them.